What Are The Reserves Used For?

 - Special, MediSave and Retirement Accounts (SMRA): Computed based on the 12-month average yield of 10-year SGS plus 1%, subject to the current floor interest rate of 4% per annum.

 The SMRA are for longer-term retirement and medical needs.
-To help provide certainty for CPF members amidst the uncertain interest rate environmen t, the Government has extended the 4% floor rate for interest earned on all SMRA savings since it was first introduced in 2008.
+To provide certainty for CPF members amidst an uncertain interest rate environment, the Government has extended the 4% floor rate for interest earned on all SMRA savings since it was first introduced in 2008.

 There is no link between CPF interest rates and the returns earned by GIC.
 The CPF Board invests CPF savings entirely in risk-free SSGS issued by the Government.